Everest Base Camp Drive, Trek In-Fly Out 2023-2024

 After breakfast, we leave Tyangboche and walk through a forest with rhododendron trees.
 We come across a long wall of Chorten stones and enter Deboche village.

-We cross a suspension bridge over the Imja Khola river and climb up while admiring the views of Ama Dablam and Kantega mountains.
+We cross a suspension bridge over the Imja Khola River and climb up while admiring the views of Ama Dablam and Kantega mountains.
 We reach a fork, and if we take the lower path, we will see Pangboche village and its potato fields.
-We pass through the village and cross a stream before reaching a Mani Stupa.
+We cross a stream through the village before reaching a Mani Stupa.
 Finally, we reach Dingboche where we will rest in a teahouse.

 After taking a short break, we will continue trekking up to Lobuche, which is a comfortable and sheltered place.
 Here we rest today.